osu-archive/web/README.md

 the rest is self explanitory, after setting this up if all goes right you should have a functional version of the osu!archive website

 some code is commented, though not all. feel free to make an issue or pull request for stuff

+**WARNING:** the font is not included in this repository, i recommend you include comfortaa from google fonts or something along the lines of that.